geospatialstudies/spatial-planning/README.md

 # CityJSON Extension for Spatial Planning
-This repository contains the files regrding the CityJSON extension for spatial planning purposes.
+This repository contains the files regarding the CityJSON extension for spatial planning purposes.